RahulC-DG/Deepgram-Chat-Demo/README.md

 Check out our KNOWN ISSUES before reporting.

 # Demo Features
-Capture streaming audio using Deepgram Nova-3 Streaming Speech to Text.
+Capture streaming audio using Deepgram Nova-3 Streaming Speech to Text. </br>
-Natural Language responses using an OpenAI LLM.
+Natural Language responses using an OpenAI LLM.</br>
-Speech to Text conversion using Deepgram Aura-2 Text to Speech.
+Speech to Text conversion using Deepgram Aura-2 Text to Speech.</br>

 # What is Deepgram?
 Deepgram is a foundational AI company providing speech-to-text and language understanding capabilities to make data readable and actionable by human or machines.